stenington/webpagemaker/webpagemaker/api/tests/html/no_doctype.md

 ## SKIP THIS TEST

 We're not sure if making this test pass is the responsibility of bleach or our own sanitization code.
-More discussion is available in issue #26.
+Until we figure that out, we're skipping this test.

 ## Input